Fattoresaimon/I2CEncoderV2.1/Python Raspberry Library/README.md

 The library makes available the class **i2cEncoderLibV2** For initialize the library you have to declare an instance of the class **i2cEncoderLibV2** for each encoders.
-In the istance you have to declare the I2C address of the board For example:
+In the instance you have to declare the I2C address of the board For example:

 ``` python